top of page

 What are the most important rituals in a Thai wedding ceremony?

-The buddhist blessing Part and Rod Nam Sang (water pouring ceremony) are two of the most essential and widely recognized rituals.
+The buddhist blessing Part is one of the most essential and widely recognized rituals.

 How long does a Thai wedding ceremony last?